-- principles of data visualisation
+- The custom data visualisation design process

-- architecture of a data visualisation
+- The role of architecture within a custom visualisation design

 - anatomy of a data visualisation

-Stefanie Posavec (USA) www.stefanieposavec.co.uk is a designer living in London for whom data is her favoured material, with projects ranging from data visualization and information design to commissioned data art.
-Her personal work focuses on non-traditional representations of data derived from language, literature, or scientific topics, often using a hand-crafted, hand-drawn approach.
+Stefanie Posavec (USA) www.stefanieposavec.com is a a London-based designer, artist, and author for whom data is her favoured material, with projects ranging from data visualization, book design, and information design to commissioned artworks.
+Her art practice focuses on non-traditional representations of data derived from language, literature, or scientific topics, often using a hand-crafted, hand-drawn approach.

-The cost for the training is € 279 excluding VAT, including coffee, tea and lunch.
+The cost for the training is € 349 excluding VAT, including coffee, tea and lunch.
 Participants will receive the book Dear Data from Stefanie Posavec and Giorgia Lupi.

 The training will be given in English.